 After a slightly shaky start, where the sound of the orchestra slightly masked the children’s singing voices, the youngsters who formed the ensemble of Matilda’s classmates burst forth into a staggering display of talent and stamina.
 Tom Brown’s Bruce was particularly appealing as the boy forced by Trunchbull to eat an enormous chocolate cake.
 His dance performance at the end, rocking out on top of his school desk, had my usually uber-cool eight-year-old son laughing and clapping in delight.

 If you live near London, or if you’re visiting the UK capital and want to see a West End show, then I’d wholeheartedly recommend Matilda.
 As an adult, I’d watch it again even if I didn’t have the kids with me.
 And when asked what she’d like as a treat while her brother comes overseas with me on a press trip, out of all the options available to our daughter – including having her own weekend away – she chose going back to see Matilda.
 The show really is a special event, and it’s worth every penny of the ticket price.

 We were given press tickets so that I could write this Matilda the Musical review.
 All views are my own.
-To find out show times, prices and to book tickets at Cambridge Theatre or one of the venues where Matilda is touring, visit the Matilda the Musical website.
+To find out show times, prices and to book tickets at Cambridge Theatre, click here.

 You might also be interested in: